Social media best practice for business

 The business benefits of effective social media use include:

-- Brand awareness - Compelling and relevant content will grab the attention of potential customers and increase brand visibility.
-See branding: the basics.
+Compelling and relevant content will grab the attention of potential customers and increase brand visibility.
+See Branding for your business.

-- Brand reputation - You can respond instantly to industry developments and be seen as 'thought leader' or expert in your field.
+You can respond instantly to industry developments and be seen as a 'thought leader' or expert in your field.
 This can improve how your business is seen by your audience.
-See public relations (PR).

-- Target audience - Customers can find you through the social media platforms they use most.
+Customers can find you through the social media platforms they use most.
 You can choose to maintain a presence on particular platforms that are in line with your target audience.
 For example, if you are targeting young people you could reach them through Snapchat.
 If you are seeking business customers, LinkedIn may be the best channel.
-See social media platforms.

 Disadvantages of social media